DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - legacy (the algorithm and/or key length is outdated and should be avoided when possible)
         - disallowed (algorithm and/or key length is no longer allowed for the indicated use)
 - 3.6.2 Cryptographic methods (e.g., symmetric, asymmetric, elliptic curves, quantum)
-    - 🔴**Symmetric** encryption: uses the same key for encryption and decryption
+    - 🔴**Symmetric** encryption: uses the same key for encryption and decryption.
+It is the process that uses the same key (or a simple transformation of it) for both encryption/decryption
         - symmetric encryption uses a 📝shared secret key available to all users of the cryptosystem
         - symmetric encryption is faster than asymmetric encryption because smaller keys can be used for the same level of protection
         - downside is that users or systems must find a way to securely share the key and hope the key is used only for the specified communication